iotaledger/identity.rs/README.md

 ## Warning

-This library is currently under development and is not yet ready to be used for anything.
-It is currently feature incomplete and cannot be considered alpha.
-Use at your own peril.
-Until a formal third-party security audit has taken place, the IOTA Foundation makes no guarantees to the fitness of this library for any purposes.
+This library is currently under development and might undergo large changes.
+It is currently in its alpha stage.
+Until a formal third-party security audit has taken place, the IOTA Foundation makes no guarantees to the fitness of this library.

 As such they are to be seen as **experimental** and not ready for real-world applications.